 The Wesleyan heritage has bent us toward a strong superintendency.
 Episcopacy has its strengths.
 For both John Wesley and Francis Asbury, being able to benevolently dictate local preachers' and circuit riders' appointments facilitated the rapid expansion of the gospel.
 The missionary movement did similarly.
 Methodists have used its system of appointments for the elevation of women and minorities to key pastorates and leadership positions.
-To a much lesser extent I see that happening in our church as well.
-There is benevolence in power rightly used.
+When our church began various merging bodies gave up radical congregationalism and local autonomy, but reserved their basic right to choose their own pastors.
+But the trend has been toward appointments for other leadership positions.